 It's no secret that the pandemic has shifted people's priorities and desires.
-Workers across the globe are re-evaluating their working lives due to the fallout of the Covid-19 pandemic.
-According to jobs board CV-Library, 76.4 per cent of UK professionals intend to look for a new job in 2022.
+Workers across the globe are re-evaluating their working lives due to the fallout from the Covid-19 pandemic.
+According to jobs board CV-Library, 76.4% of UK professionals intend to look for a new job in 2022.

-If you think now is the time to resign, it's wise to give your CV a refresh in case you are approached by a headhunter or recruiter.
-Sprucing your CV for this audience is different to tailoring your CV for a specific job application, although many CV-writing principles remain.
-The main difference is that you are tweaking your CV for roles that you want and think exist, but are waiting for an employer to find you.
+If you think now is the time to resign, it's wise to give your CV a refresh in case you're approached by a headhunter or recruiter.
+Sprucing up your CV for this audience is different to tailoring your CV for a specific job application, although many CV writing principles remain.
+The main difference is that you're tweaking your CV for roles that you want and think exist, but are waiting for an employer to find you.

 With that in mind, here's how to get your CV in tip-top shape for headhunters and recruiters as you enter The Great Resignation.